-A wrist fracture is one among the easiest kinds of bone breakages to treat without surgery.
+A wrist fracture is one of the easiest kinds of bone breakages to treat without surgery.
 Typically, a casting method is utilized to immobilize the bone when it heals.
 In some cases, the wrist may have come out of alignment when it broke; when this occurs, the doctor can use local anesthesia to realign the wrist and place it on the accurate track of healing.

-If a hand fracture is minor, it may be treated with a nonsurgical procedure.
-If the fingers are broken, they may place in a finger splint so that the remaining hand can be mobile while the finger repairs; if other bones are broken, they can require a splint or cast to stabilize the injured part of the hand while the bone heal from the breakage.
+If a hand fracture is minor, it may be treated with a non-surgical procedure.
+If the fingers are broken, they may place in a finger splint so that the remaining hand can be mobile while the finger repairs; if other bones are broken, they can require a splint or cast to stabilize the injured part of the hand while the bone heals from the breakage.
 Painkillers and antibiotics can be given to help decrease the infection risk and ease the pain from the trauma.

 Hand fractures can also need surgery in serious cases.
-The aim of most hand fracture surgeries is to reconnect the bones as well as hold them in its position, so they don’t cause any permanent deformities.
+The aim of most hand fracture surgeries is to reconnect the bones as well as hold them in their position, so they don’t cause any permanent deformities.
 These surgeries require orthopedic implants.